bluecraank/cesma-on-premise/README.md

 - See Client online / offline status
 - See Trunks
 - See Port statistics (tx,rx)
-- Manage Locations and buildings
+- Manage Site and buildings
 - Get VLANs from switch
 - Get Trunks from switch
 - Upload Pubkeys for SSH